ether/etherpad-lite/doc/api/hooks_client-side.md

 This hook is called on the client side whenever a user joins or changes.
 This can be used to create notifications or an alternate user list.

+## chatNewMessage
+Called from: src/static/js/chat.js

+Things in context:

+1. msg - The message object

+This hook is called on the client side whenever a user recieves a chat message from the server.
+This can be used to create different notifications for chat messages.

 ## collectContentPre
 Called from: src/static/js/contentcollector.js